the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Career level
 At different career levels differing skills are required.
 We have set this up according to the following separation often applied within a single project:

-- Junior RSE:
+- Junior RSE: These are persons that have just started, but generally speaking they should have the skills to contribute to software projects
-- Senior RSE:
+- Senior RSE: They have gained experienced and can set the examples in the software project.
 - Software Lead RSE: Their actual job description varies a lot.
 These can be professors or group leaders and are often people bringing in the money that sustains the project.
+Generally speaking the do not need to know the day-to-day tasks, but should know the direction that is required for their project.

 The required skills are distributed according to this table First Dimension: Career path e.g. Junior RSE -> Senior RSE -> PI scale (1->6) (less -> lot)